Nawwaf bin Abdulaziz Al Saud: Early life and education

 Prince Nawwaf was born in Shubra Palace, Taif, on 16 August 1932.
 He was the twenty-second son of King Abdulaziz.

 He was a full brother of Prince Talal.
 Their full sister was Princess Madawi who died in November 2017.
-Their mother was an Armenian, Munaiyir, whose family was forced to flee in 1915 in terror from the Armenian genocide during the reign of the Ottoman Empire.
+Their mother was an Armenian, Munaiyir, whose family escaped from the Ottoman Empire between 1915 and 1923, a period of turmoil in Armenia.
 Munaiyir was presented to King Abdulaziz when she was 12 years old in the palace of emir of Unayzah in 1921, she converted to Islam.
 Their first child, Talal, was born in 1924.
-Following the tradition, Munaiyir became known as Umm Talal, "mother of Talal".
+Following tradition, Munaiyir became known as Umm Talal, "mother of Talal".
 However, in 1927, the three-year-old Talal died.

 It is reported by her family that Munaiyir remained illiterate all her life.
 Munaiyir was regarded by British diplomats in Saudi Arabia as one of King Abdulaziz's favourite wives.
 She was as known for her intelligence as for her beauty.
 Munaiyir died in December 1991.

 During the reign of King Saud, his relations with his full-brother Prince Talal became negative, even leading to contesting their inheritances.